 Come onto all fours with your hands under your shoulders and your knees under your hips.
 Point your fingers towards your knees but with your left palm facing up and your right palm facing down.
 You can bring your hips back a little towards the heels if you feel you want to increase the stretch.

 Bring your arms out in front of you and press the backs of your hands together.
 Keeping your wrists touching, rotate your fingers down and towards you, then up and away (see top right image).
 Repeat this five times then reverse the direction.

-EkhartYoga members: Practice this further with Sandra Carson in her Wrist Flow class.
+EkhartYoga members: Practise this further with Sandra Carson in her Wrist Flow class.

 Start again in Anjali Mudra (prayer position).
 First press the heels of the hand together more so that the fingers are only lightly touching each other.
 If you look at the underside of your wrists you will probably see that there is no gap between the base of your hands and that maybe your wrists are bulging a little.

 Now bring your fingers back upright and this time press firmly through the base of the fingers and the fingertips (as well as the heel of the hand).
 This creates a kind of suction cup in the palm (hasta bandha).
 If you turn your fingers away again now you will see (or feel) that the pressure is taken off the base of the hands and wrists.
 You’ll also feel that the muscles in your arms, especially the forearms are activated.

 Try this with your hands on the floor: you can be sitting on your heels or on your knees, place your hands under your shoulders, or slightly in front of them, shoulder width apart.
 Ground through the base of the index finger and thumb.
 This automatically rolls the forearm in a little - so you then need to rotate the upper arm out to balance it.
 Claw the fingertips into the floor - this will take the energy up through the arm into the shoulder.
 This is going to protect your wrists and give you strength when you come into poses like Downward Dog and Plank.